huzaifa113/Django-Movie-Reservation-System/README.md

 # Django E-commerce Website

-This project is a Django-based e-commerce website designed to provide a platform for users to browse, select, and purchase various products.
-It includes features such as product listings, a shopping cart, order tracking, and user authentication.
+This project is a Django-based Movie Rervation System.
+User can LogIn/SignUp into the system and then select the desired movie and show time after that user can select the desired seats from available seats and confirm rhe booking.

 ## Installation